Do you know that there is more to your menstrual cycle than the monthly bleeding?

 - One egg matures first.

-- The matured egg is released.
+- The mature egg is released.

 - The released egg travels down your Fallopian tube.